The Loveless: Production

-Production on The Loveless began on September 22, 1980 and the entire shoot took just 22 days.
+Production on The Loveless began on September 22, 1980 and was shot in 22 days over the course of six weeks.
 The resources of MoMA's Film Study Center were utilised by Bigelow to create the aesthetic of the film.
+The film was funded by private investors with a budget of $800,000.
 The title of the film changed twice, originally titled U.S 17, then Breakdown, then The Loveless.

 Reception

-The review aggregator website Rotten Tomatoes reported that 77% of critics have given the film a positive review based on 13 reviews, with an average rating of 6.3/10.
-On Metacritic, the film has a weighted average score of 44 out of 100 based on 5 critics, indicating "mixed or average reviews".
+The review aggregator website Rotten Tomatoes reported that 77% of critics have given the film a positive review based on 13 reviews.
+On Metacritic, the film has a weighted average score of 44 out of 100 based on five critics, indicating "mixed or average reviews".
+Janet Maslin of The New York Times gave the film an unfavorable review, comparing it to the 1953 film The Wild One and describing it as "a pathetic homage to the 1950's...", writing that Bigelow and Montgomery's interests in the era was depicted "no more interestingly than through a lot of silly, lifeless posturing, plus the use of colors like chartreuse."